quiji/teo/DevNotes.md

 - [x] Add aiming mechanic.
 - [x] Evaluate charging mechanic movement, should it move or not, and how?
 - [ ] Make Teo and enemy bounce back when hit
-- [ ] Bullet bouncing looks weird, Godot physics has some trouble with collisions on high speeds.
+- [x] Bullet bouncing looks weird, Godot physics has some trouble with collisions on high speeds.
 [Possible solutions](https://godotengine.org/qa/1250/how-to-properly-handle-high-speed-collisions):
     - Increase the fixed fps value in Project settings.
-    - Implement Bullet as kinematic body with reflect on normal of collision.
+    - (This solution rocks!)
+Implement Bullet as kinematic body with reflect on normal of collision.
 - [ ] Implement simple enemy AI, make them move and choose when to throw.
 Limit the amount of throws to avoid farming bullets.

 ### 16-22